Riotinto Railway: British exploitation

-In 1931, the Riotinto railway got a major boost with the arrival of the British engineer George Rice, who was considered an expert in railroads.
+In 1931, the Riotinto Railway got a major boost with the arrival of British engineer George Rice, who was considered an expert in railways.
 Under the direction of Rice, important reforms in the main track and in the factory works (tunnels, bridges) were undertaken during the following years to facilitate the circulation of more powerful locomotives on the track.
 At the same time, two Garrat locomotives — that RTC had acquired some time before to boost traction — also started operations.

 Spanish exploitation

 In 1954, the management and ownership of the railway was transferred to the Compañía Española de Minas de Río Tinto (CEMRT), following the acquisition of the Rio Tinto mines and its facilities by Spanish capitalists.
 In 1970, management was taken over by the newly created Unión Explosivos Río Tinto (ERT) group.

-Due to the large volume of traffic it carried, the Riotinto railway had a large fleet of vehicles and engines, becoming the second largest in Spain after the RENFE.
+Due to the large volume of traffic it carried, the Riotinto Railway had a large fleet of vehicles and engines, becoming the second largest in Spain after the RENFE.
 In the mid-1950s it had 120 locomotives, about 3,000 large-capacity freight cars or wagons, and various auxiliary material, such as cranes.
 In order to introduce new engine material, the RTC had acquired new Mogul type steam locomotives, colloquially known as "Gildas", which arrived in Spain in 1954.
 Although the use of steam locomotives prevailed for most of the railway's existence, diesel traction would eventually be introduced in an attempt to modernize the fleet.
 In this sense, the purchase in the 1960s of a Fried-Krupp tractor and several Creusot-type diesel locomotives stood out.
 To this was added the past acquisition of a series of pantograph electric locomotives for subway operation in the tunnel no. 16 of Naya and in the Filón Norte.

-In 1968, the Riotinto railway passenger services were closed, as well as the "workers' trains" that transported employees to their workplaces.
+In 1968, the Riotinto Railway passenger services were closed, as well as the "workers' trains" that transported employees to their workplaces.
 This was due to the widespread use of the automobile as a means of private transportation and the loss-making nature of these services for the owner of the railway.
 A few years later, in 1978, the branches going to Nerva and Zalamea la Real were closed for good.

 In 1974, the route between Las Mallas and Huelva was closed to traffic, leaving the infrastructure inactive.
 From then on, the trains coming from the mines would reach the Las Mallas complex, where the ore would be loaded onto trucks and later transported from there to Huelva — destined for the new facilities of the Chemical park of Huelva.
 As a result of the new situation, a year later the Odiel river piers stopped operating, and this infrastructure was also abandoned.
 Starting in 1975, steam locomotives were definitively removed from traction work on the line, a role that was taken over by diesel locomotives.
-In May 1975 and April 1979, two new Alco model diesel engines were acquired (No. 911 and No. 912), which would give satisfactory results.
+In May 1975 and April 1979, two new Alco model diesel engines were acquired (No. 911 and No. 912), which ended up performing well.